HamzaGbada/Docker-tuto/README.md

 sockets or a network interface.
 They can run on the same system or the client can connect the daemon remotely.
 ![alt text](img/architecture.svg)
 ### Docker Daemon
+The Docker daemon `dockerd` listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+A daemon can also communicate with other daemons to manage Docker services.
 ### Docker Client
+The Docker client `docker` is the primary way that many Docker users interact with Docker.
+When you use commands such as `docker run`, the client sends these commands to `dockerd`, which carries them out.
+The `docker` command uses the Docker API.
+The Docker client can communicate with more than one daemon.
 ### Docker registries
+A Docker registry stores Docker images.
+Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+You can even run your own private registry.

+When you use the `docker pull` or `docker run commands`, the required images are pulled from your configured registry.
+When you use the `docker push` command, your image is pushed to your configured registry.
 ### Docker objects
+When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
+This section is a brief overview of some of those objects.
 <!-- Images VS Containers -->
 ## Images VS Containers